Roomba 790 vs 880 – Bristled brush vs Extractors, Who Wins?

 This is made up of two counter-rotating beater bars that supposedly are maintenance-free…

-You have someone living with you at home who has long hair, you may encounter the same thing and you’ll have to do your due diligence and clean those extractors to maintain performance.
-But the great thing about these extractors is that you don’t need to clean it as much as the 700 series.
+If you have someone living with you at home with long hair, you may encounter the same thing and you’ll have to do your due diligence and clean those extractors to maintain performance.
+But the great thing about these extractors is that you don’t need to clean them as much as the 700 series.

 Larger dirt bin (and HEPA filter) for the 880